OliveIsAWord/sputter/README.md

-# sputter
+# Sputter
-A Lisp written in Rust.
+A """Lisp""" written in Rust.

 It's not good at a lot of things!
 Try one of these: